 Multiple GRAMMY® nominated pianist Nadia Shpachenko enjoys bringing into the world things that are outside the box – powerful pieces that often possess unusual sonic qualities or instrumentation.
 Described by critics as a “truly inspiring and brilliant pianist… spellbinding in sensitivity and mastery of technique,” she performs on piano, toy piano, harpsichord, and percussion in concerts that often also feature recitation, electronics and multimedia.
-Nadia’s concert highlights include solo recitals at Concertgebouw, Carnegie Hall, Bargemusic, the Phillips Collection, and REDCAT @ Disney Hall, as well as numerous appearances as soloist with orchestras in Europe and the Americas.
+Nadia’s concert highlights include recitals at Concertgebouw, Disney Hall, Carnegie Hall, Bargemusic, and the Phillips Collection, performances on Piano Spheres and Los Angeles Philharmonic’s Green Umbrella and Chamber Music Series, and numerous appearances as soloist with orchestras in Europe and the Americas.

 Nadia Shpachenko Reviews: